coderofsalvation/mongodb-filebased/README.md

 ## Usage

-This will redirect all mongodb data to a `mongodb.js` file:
+Just wrap your mongo-stuff like this, and it'll redirect all mongodb data to a `mongodb.js` file:

-    require('mongodb-filebased')     // <--- add this above your mongodb-require
+    require('mongodb-filebased')(function(){

       require('mongodb')
+      // do your stuff

+    })

 > NOTE: this is not a full implementation of mongodb, but it 'seems' to work for most mongoose/mongodb CRUD cases.

 ## Features

+* no need for mongodb installation
 * store all collections in databasefile
 * default databasefile is `mongodb.js` (or environment var `MONGO_DB_FILE`)
 * switch to real mongodb by just commenting the magic line
+* handy for quick prototyping / testing